 Fig. 4a-b.
-Albacore: Time-area catches (total combined in tonnes) of albacore estimated for 2010 (left) and 2011 (right) by type of gear: Longline (LL, green), Driftnet (DFRT, red), Purse seine (PS, purple), Other fleets (OT, blue).
-The catches of fleets for which the flag countries do not report detailed time and area data to the IOTC are recorded within the area of the countries concerned, in particular the coastal fisheries of Indonesia (Data as of October 2012).
+Albacore: Time-area catches (total combined in tonnes) of albacore estimated for 2011 (left) and 2012 (right) by type of gear: Longline (LL, green), Driftnet (DFRT, red), Purse seine (PS, purple), Other fleets (OT, blue).
+The catches of fleets for which the flag countries do not report detailed time and area data to the IOTC are recorded within the area of the countries concerned, in particular the coastal fisheries of Indonesia (Data as of October 2013).

 Longliners from Japan and Taiwan, China have been operating in the Indian Ocean since the early 1950s (Fig. 3).
-Although the Japanese albacore catch ranged from 8,000 t to 18,000 t in the period 1959 to 1969, in 1972, catches rapidly decreased to around 1,000 t, due to a change in the target species, mainly to southern bluefin tuna and bigeye tuna.
-Albacore became a bycatch species for the Japanese fleet with catches between 200 t and 2,500 t.
-In recent years the Japanese albacore catch has been around 2,000 to 6,000 t (Fig. 3).
+Although the Japanese albacore catch ranged from 8,500 t to 18,000 t in the period 1959 to 1969, in 1972 catches rapidly decreased to around 1,500 t, due to a change in the target species, mainly to southern bluefin tuna and bigeye tuna.
+Albacore became a bycatch species for the Japanese fleet and catches remained at values between 400 t and 2,500 t for 1972-96.
+Catches of albacore between 1997 and 2012 were around 2,500 to 6,000 t (Fig. 3), with the highest catches recorded between 2006 and 2008.

 In contrast to the Japanese longliners, catches by Taiwan, China longliners increased steadily from the 1950's to average around 10,000 t by the mid-1970s.
-Between 1998 and 2002 catches ranged between 21,500 t to 26,900 t, equating to just over 60% of the total Indian Ocean albacore catch.
-Between 2003 and 2010 the albacore catches by Taiwan, China longliners have been between 10,000 and 18,000 t, with catches appearing to be increasing in recent years.
-There has been a shift in the proportion of catches of albacore by deep-freezing and fresh-tuna longliners in recent years, with increasing catches of fresh-tuna (72% of the total catches for 2008-10) as opposed to deep-freezing longliners (Fig. 2; Table 3).
+Between 1998 and 2002 catches ranged between 22,000 t to 27,000 t, equating to over 70% of the total Indian Ocean albacore longline catch.
+Between 2003 and 2010 the albacore catches by Taiwan, China longliners have been between 9,500 and 16,000 t, with catches in recent years dropping to values at around 12,000 t (2011-12).
+There has been a shift in the proportion of catches of albacore by deep-freezing and fresh-tuna longliners in recent years, with increasing catches of fresh-tuna (75% of the total longline catches for 2008-12) as opposed to deep-freezing longliners (Fig. 2; Table 5).

-While most of the catches of albacore have traditionally come from the southwest Indian Ocean, in recent years a larger proportion of the catch has come from the southern and eastern Indian Ocean (Fig. 4; Table 5).
+While most of the catches of albacore have traditionally come from the southwest Indian Ocean, in recent years a larger proportion of the catch has come from the southern and eastern Indian Ocean (Fig. 4; Table 6).
 The relative increase in catches in the eastern Indian Ocean since the early 2000's is mostly due to increased activity of fresh-tuna longliners from Taiwan, China and Indonesia.
 In the western Indian Ocean, the catches of albacore mostly result from the activities of deep-freezing longliners and purse seiners.
 One consequence of Somali maritime piracy in the western tropical Indian Ocean in recent years has been the movement of part of the deep-freezing longline fleets out of this area, where the target species were tropical tunas or swordfish, to operate in southern waters of the Indian Ocean.
 This led to increased catches of albacore by some longline fleets, in particular vessels from China, Taiwan, China and Japan.